Oikos (OKS) Trading 27.3% Lower Over Last 7 Days

-Oikos (CURRENCY:OKS) traded down 4.6% against the dollar during the one day period ending at 17:00 PM Eastern on December 10th.
-Over the last seven days, Oikos has traded down 27.3% against the dollar.
-One Oikos coin can currently be bought for about $0.0058 or 0.00000012 BTC on cryptocurrency exchanges.
-Oikos has a market capitalization of $1.08 million and $8,409.00 worth of Oikos was traded on exchanges in the last day.
+Oikos (CURRENCY:OKS) traded 4.6% lower against the U.S. dollar during the one day period ending at 17:00 PM E.T. on December 10th.
+Oikos has a total market capitalization of $1.08 million and approximately $8,409.00 worth of Oikos was traded on exchanges in the last day.
+One Oikos coin can currently be purchased for about $0.0058 or 0.00000012 BTC on major cryptocurrency exchanges.
+In the last seven days, Oikos has traded 27.3% lower against the U.S. dollar.

 - Tether (USDT) traded up 0% against the dollar and now trades at $1.00 or 0.00002083 BTC.